 Homeword strengthens Montana communities by teaching homebuyer education and financial skill building and creating safe, healthy homes people can afford.

 Our communities are stronger when everyone can afford a safe and healthy home.
 The cost of renting or buying a home, however, continues to increase at alarming rates in comparison to incomes.

 We develop high-quality, sustainably-built homes that our residents are proud to live in and that communities are proud to support.

-We’ve created built or preserved 1,319 homes for more than 2,000 Montanans, including 600 children, since Homeword began in 1994.
-These homes are located on 32 properties in 13 communities across the state.
+We’ve created 1,479 homes for more than 2,000 Montanans, including 600 children, since Homeword began in 1994.
+These homes are located on 32 properties in 14 communities throughout the state.
 Twenty-seven of these homes were developed and sold for homeownership, and all others are rentals Montanans can afford.